 How To Make Irish Moss Gel

-5. You can blend this gel with coconut milk, linseed (flaxseed), mixed spice, banana (plus a sweetener like honey or maple syrup) into a yummy smoothie.
+5. You can blend this gel with coconut milk, a spoon of your favourite nut or seed butter (tahini, almond butter etc), linseed (flaxseed), mixed spice, banana (plus a sweetener like honey or maple syrup) into a yummy smoothie.
+Or you can add it to a fruit or green smoothie for a nutrient boost.

-Note: Irish moss/Carrageen is not to be confused with Carrageenan.
+Note: (Irish) Sea moss/Carrageen is not to be confused with Carrageenan.
 Carrageenan is an extract taken from Irish moss and used in processed food – this extract is heated and processed with other chemicals.
-Therefore, the nutritional properties are damaged and this becomes a different substance from pure Irish Moss (Carrageen).
+Therefore, the nutritional properties are damaged and this becomes a different substance from pure (Irish) Sea Moss (Carrageen).

 Listen to the late great Dr Sebi himself, briefly explain the benefits of Irish Moss (called sea moss) below